glouppe/info8002-large-scale-data-systems/lecture_x_dht.md

 - Higher search efficiency due to imposed hiearachy.
 * Performance (search efficiency) is directly related to how nodes are arranged and how the overlay network is maintained.

+---

+class: middle, center

+### Improve worst-case search efficiency of Content Adressable Networks!

 .center[
 .width-70[
 ![Virtual Overlay Network](assets/lectures/dht/overlay-network.png)
 ]
 ]

 ---

-class: middle, center

-### Improve worst-case search efficiency of Content Adressable Networks!
+# Chord

+TODO

 ---